Hopewell Ceremonial Earthworks

 To learn more about the sites that make up the Hopewell Ceremonial Earthworks, click on the following links:

-To learn more about our longtime partner, The Ohio Historical Society, and their efforts to help us secure a World Heritage nomination, click here
+To learn more about our longtime partner, The Ohio History Connection, and their efforts to help us secure a World Heritage nomination, visit their World Heritage nomination web page.

 What is World Heritage?

 The first step towards gaining entry onto the World Heritage List is to be placed on a country's Tentative List.
 The Hopewell Ceremonial Earthworks was placed on the United States' Tentative List in 2008.
 The United States can select one cultural site from the Tentative List each year and prepare a full World Heritage Nomination.
 A formal advisory body, the International Council on Monuments and Sites (ICOMOS) evaluates the nomination to determine whether the property has "Outstanding Universal Value."
 To meet the test, the property must meet one or more of the ten World Heritage criteria (Six cultural and four natural), possess integrity and authenticity, and must meet requirements for protection and management.
 On the basis of this evaluation, ICOMOS submits a recommendation to the World Heritage Committee.
 The World Heritage Committee includes representatives of 21 nations and meets once each year to render final decisions on nominations.
-Click here to read the complete tentative list proposal for the Hopewell Ceremonial Earthworks.
+View and read the complete Tentative List Proposal for the Hopewell Ceremonial Earthworks.

 Experts assist with Hopewell Ceremonial Earthworks nomination